When A Brand Does Well Even When It's Called 'Racist'

 Bogost had similar thoughts around Pepsi's own experience with failing upwards last year.

-"I didn't wanna tweet about it so bad, but it's like, how can [you] not," Chance wrote.
-"It's a trap: let the ad lie and risk its seemingly racist message to continue," Bogost concurs, "or draw attention to it and spread the marketing message far further than it would have reached.
+"It's a trap: Let the ad lie and risk its seemingly racist message to continue," Bogost says, "or draw attention to it and spread the marketing message far further than it would have reached.
 There's no good move."

+"I didnt wanna tweet about it so bad ... but its like how can u not," Chance wrote.

-As of this writing, Heineken stock was up today — that isn't proof that it was positively impacted by the controversy, but it certainly shows it wasn't hurt by it.
+On Thursday morning, Heineken stock was up — that isn't proof that it was positively impacted by the controversy, but it certainly shows it wasn't hurt by it.
 Late capitalism is strange sometimes.